-North Korea is a communist state in Eastern Asia bordering Russia, China, and South Korea.
-The government of North Korea has been dominated by the ruling Workers’ Party of Korea since 1948.
+The government of the Democratic People's Republic of North Korea has been dominated by the ruling Workers’ Party of Korea since 1948.
+It has been described as a socialist state and a totalitarian dictatorship.
 The East Asian country has its government structure fashioned on the Soviet model, where the primary principle is self-reliance on its national resources.
 The government of North Korea subscribes to communist ideologies under a dictatorship.
 The Constitution in use was adopted by the country in 1998 and subsequently amended in 2009, 2012, 2013, and 2016.
+The government of North Korea holds tight control over the country.

 Chief of State Of North Korea